eurekasfray/mono/README.md

 # Introduction

-I have designed a convention to standardize a workflow for my exercises and animation practices.
+I have designed a convention to standardize a workflow for when I practice animation.
 This is Mono.
-It caters to the stages of animation production, which include development, preproduction, shotproduction, preproduction, and distribution, offering a standard pipeline.
+It offers a pipeline that caters to the stages of animation production.
+I consider the stages of development, preproduction, shotproduction, preproduction, and distribution. <!-- Feels like the paragraph needs more here. -->

 This is a living document.
-I update it when I need to make improvements.
+It is updated when I need to make improvements to it.
 My intention is for Mono to evolve into something useful.

 ## Goal

-Develop standardized rules and conventions to guide production of an animation exercise or very short animated film.
+* Develop standardized rules and conventions to guide production of an animation exercise or very short animated film.

 ## What is Mono?

 Mono is a workflow that establishes rules and conventions that guide the production of animation exercises.
 The workflow features a production pipeline and methods of asset management.
 Mono is designed explicitly for animation exercises (though this may change in the future as Mono grows and adapts to the needs and wants of its user).

+A pipeline according to Urchin,

+> Production pipeline can be considered to be an amalgam of
+> * Production Software; i.e. what you use to make stuff, which spills into file formats and capabilities, can also include automation / project specific software that depends on project practices.
+> * Standards and Best practices: naming conventions, project file organization, dos and don’ts, limits on poly count, image size, etc.
+> * Pipeline software: any software or scripts that automate the pipline, project on a metalevel, or enforce the best practices, or better, allow only those best practices to be used (i.e. instead of using append/link, use the project approved asset manager, which only links in predictable ways)

 Mono treats animation exercises as very short films.
 An animation exercise and an animated short film share many similarities.
 What sets them apart is their quality.